-Unless otherwise indicated, the information and financial elements contained in these risk factors specifically include the activity of BancWest to reflect a prudential vision.
-They are, therefore, presented excluding the effects of the application of IFRS 5 on groups of assets and liabilities held for sale.
-This Preliminary Prospectus includes a reconciliation between the operational vision presented excluding the application of IFRS 5 and the consolidated financial statements applying IFRS 5 in chapter 3.
-The main categories of risk inherent in the BNP Paribas Group's business are presented below.
-They may be measured through risk-weighted assets or other quantitative or qualitative indicators, to the extent risk-weighted assets are not relevant (for example, for liquidity and funding risk).
+As a reminder, unless otherwise indicated, the financial and other information as at December 31, 2022 contained in these risk factors include the results of Bank of the West based on a prudential vision.
+They are therefore presented excluding the effect of the application of IFRS 5 on groups of assets and liabilities held for sale.
+The financial and other information as at December 31, 2023 contained in these risk factors do not include or take into account the results and operations of Bank of the West, which was sold on February 1, 2023.

+The main categories of risks inherent to the BNP Paribas Group's business are presented below.
+They can be measured through risk-weighted assets or other quantitative or qualitative indicators, to the extent risk-weighted assets are not relevant (for example, for liquidity and funding risk).

 RWA

-In billions of euros December 31, 2022 December 31, 2021
+In billions of euros December 31, 2023 December 31, 2022

-Credit risk 580 554
+Credit risk 535 580

-Counterparty credit risk 42 40
+Counterparty credit risk 45 42

-Securitization risk in the banking book 16 14
+Securitization risk in the banking book 17 16

-Operational risk 62 63
+Operational risk 59 62

-Market risk 26 25
+Market risk 29 26

-Amounts below the thresholds for deduction (subject to 250% risk weight) 20 18
+Amounts below the thresholds for deduction (subject to 250% risk weight) 19 20

-TOTAL 745 714
+TOTAL 704 745